metabase/data-stack-survey-2025/README.md

-# Metabase Data Stack Setup
+# Metabase Community Data Stack Survey 2025 - raw data

-This project sets up Metabase with a SQLite database for data analysis.
+About: In the northern hemisphere summer of 2025, we surveyed 338 companies on how they choose and use their modern data stack-and how AI is shaping their workflows.
+This repo spins up Metabase and loads the raw survey responses so you can explore them yourself.
+Curious about our take?
+[Here is the full report](https://metabase.com/data-stack-report-2025?utm_source=github&utm_medium=repo&utm_campaign=data-stack-report-2025).

 ## Prerequisites